HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 ## Conclusion

-The intention of this initial performance guidance was to understand how the ratios of key pod limits can dramatically improve the rendering response time in a simple single pod system.
+The intention of this initial performance guidance is to understand how the ratios of key pod limits can dramatically improve the rendering response time in a simple single pod system.
 This is an important step before attempting to illustrate the impact of scaling of pods.

 - Changes to the pod limits for below Pods **DRAMATICALLY** improve the responsiveness of the setup and as well led to the ability to handle more users.